Financial Empowerment Coach (Full-time)

 ● Attention to detail

 ● Bilingual preferred (Spanish)

-To apply: Please submit a cover letter and resume to Charlene Hurst, Director of Programs: [email protected].
-Position will remain open until filled.
-Only those selected for an interview will be contacted.
+To apply: Please submit your cover letter and resume to Charlene Hurst, Director of Programs by: February 1st, 2018 for consideration: [email protected]

 Our Core Values